MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

 When creating the help file of a module, all important information of the module down to the field specifications are extracted and created automatically.
 Thus, the basic module information is always available in the module help.
-Additional documentation should be added by the module author.
+Additional documentation should be added by the module's author.
 On the left side, you can find the outline of the help file.
 Each section can be edited.
 In this example, we added the purpose of the module to the help file.